alphalyncis/alphalyncis.github.io/_pages/about.md

   - /about.html
 ---

-I am a 2nd year PhD student in Astronomy working with Beth Biller at University of Edinburgh.
-My thesis is centered on direct imaging characterization of brown dwarfs and giant exoplanet analogs.
+I am a 2nd year PhD student working with Beth Biller at University of Edinburgh.
+I previously obtained my master's degree in physics at ETH Zurich.
+My PhD work is centered on direct imaging characterization of brown dwarfs and giant exoplanet analogs.
 I am interested in studying the weather of these exoworlds using time-resolved spectroscopic observations, both from the ground and using JWST.

 ![paranal](/images/paranal.png)
 _ELT viewed from the VLT platform at ESO Paranal, Oct 2023_